FiXato/openMSX-builder/README.markdown

 ******************************************************************************
 Current list of tasks is:

-+ Split TweetMsx and OpenmsxBuilder into their own files
 + Make a gem out of this tool
 + Publish gem to Gemcutter
 + Integrate with CIA.vc / Ruby-Rbot